 So you have launched a new campaign but you don’t know how it is performing.
 You have been curious to know which one of your marketing campaigns bring more traffic and conversion to your site.

 You will get all the stats of your campaign on the Advanced Segments of Google Analytics.
-It allows you to see all of your traffic and goal conversion data which will give you a good idea of what is working for your blog or site.
+It allows you to see all of your traffic and goal conversion data which will give you a good idea of what is working on your blog or site.

 Visualize What People Click